How do I become a volunteer?

 Yes!
 Many volunteers lead busy and active lifestyles with personal and professional commitments.
 Volunteer opportunities are self-selected and project-oriented.
 Flexibility is key as there will not be consistent, set Volunteer hours.

 Wish granters schedule a time to meet with our wish families based on the family’s schedule as well as their own.
-Fundraising and special event volunteers can select specific days and times based on event needs.
+Fundraising volunteers can select specific days and times based on event needs.

 Why do you require a criminal background check?